Naresh-doniparti/AWS-Repository/VPC_README.md

   -   Public subnets allow public traffic.
 They use internet gateway for this.

 ## Routing tables
  - Routing to subnets is done with the help of routing tables.
-In the routing tables, we will be specifying what is the inbound and outbound traffic and what are the subnets associated to the route table.
-You can associate multiple subnets to the routing table.
+In the routing tables, we will be specifying what is the inbound and outbound traffic and what are the subnets associated.
+You can associate multiple subnets to a routing table.
    - For public subnets, we will be creating a public route table and add Internet gateway as one of the routes and associate all the public subnets to this route table.
    - For private subnets, we will be creating a private route table and add NAT gateway as one of the routes and associate all the private subnets to this route table.
  - Since, private subnets has one way communication, they are not exposed to internet, we can use them while creating EC2 instances for databases, server applications.